pc2/JHub-HPC-Interface/README.md

 ### Singularity Host Filesystems

-In case you are using Singularity, the host filesystems may be automatically mounted into the container when you start a Singularity Container.
+In case you are using Singularity, the host file system may be automatically mounted into the container when you start a Singularity Container.

 A possible cause is the option `mount hostfs` in _singularity.conf_

 See here: https://sylabs.io/guides/3.5/admin-guide/configfiles.html#singularity-conf

-### JupyterHub API (https or SSH tunnel)
+### JupyterHub API (HTTPS or SSH tunnel)

-#### https
+#### HTTPS

 See here for more information: https://jupyterhub.readthedocs.io/en/stable/reference/websecurity.html

 #### SSH Tunnel

 To make the JupyterHub API available on the compute node, a reverse SSH tunnel can be started from the compute node.
-For this purpose a "tunnelbot" user with an SSH key is created.
+For this purpose a `tunnelbot` user with an SSH key is created.

 Set `$ssh_tunnel_api` to true.